shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/Build-a-Social-Media-DApp-and-Deploy-it-on-Polygon.md

 export default Main;
 ```
-You can run the react app by `npm start` command.
-But nothing is going to happen, because we haven't deployed our smart contracts to the blockchain yet.
-Let's deploy our Smart Contracts on Polygon (Matic) Network in the next section.
+Wow, that's a lot of code!
+You can run the React app locally with the command `npm start`.
+Of course the functionality is missing, because we haven't deployed our smart contracts to the blockchain yet.
+Let's deploy our Solidity contracts on Polygon (Matic) Network next.

 *The `<Footer>` component was created in bootstrap for hackathon purposes.
 It's not related to our DApp.
 You can simply modify that part as per your needs.*